Melt-Quench Tutorial¶

 Potential quick-pick¶

-Transition metals? → PMMCS (check coverage)
+Transition metals (no B)? → pmmcs (check element coverage)

-Strictly Ca/Al/Si/O? → BJP (or PMMCS — both work)
+Strictly Ca/Al/Si/O? → bjp (or pmmcs — both work)

-Everything else? → PMMCS
+Everything else? → pmmcs

 Output structure¶